 My advice: make a note of upcoming deadlines and pin it up somewhere so that you can always see it.
 That way, even if you don’t end up sticking to your strict revision schedule, you won’t get a nasty surprise the day before a deadline!

 Expectation: I will make my student loan last all semester

 Reality: Fun and spontaneous activities are expensive 🙁

-We all know the feeling of when your first installment of the student loan drops and it feels so good.
+We all know the feeling of when your first instalment of the student loan drops and it feels SO good.
 Who needs this much money anyway, right?
-Until you start realising that the majority of it will go on rent, many coursebooks cost way more than a weeks worth of food, and having fun nights out with your pals can add up (even though they are necessary to keep you sane).
+Until you start realising that the majority of it will go on rent, the many coursebooks that cost way more than a weeks worth of food, and having fun nights out with your pals can add up (even though they are necessary to keep you sane).
 If you’re about to start Uni, make sure you have a good idea of your likely expenses and set up a rough weekly budget to stick to – you’ll thank yourself at the end of term!

 My advice: Look at some one-off temporary jobs that you can do around campus – it’ll help you out money-wise without requiring weekly time commitments.

 Expectation: I can’t cook so I will invest in only pasta, noodles and beans